Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/suspend/index.md

 # How to Suspend a Service Asset

-**This tutorial provides step-by-step instructions for creating, confirming, and submitting an order to suspend a specific service asset.**
+**This tutorial provides step-by-step instructions for creating, confirming, and submitting an order to temporarily suspend a specific service asset that is currently active.**
 <br />

 ## Authentication